 - Set up the VPN client.
 First, explore the VPN tab under Services and tick the "Enable" bubble beside "Start Open VPN Client."

 - Continue the process with the following steps mentioned below.

 This part is unique depending on the VPN provider.
 However, there are ready-made instructions for setting up your VPN client on DD-WRT.
 If your router is from VPN.surf, you may find the instructions here.

-Now that you have successfully set up a VPN on your router get the most of it to enjoy safe and secured browsing.
+Now that you have successfully set up a VPN on your router get the most out of it to enjoy safe and secure browsing.
 If you want a quicker connection, locate the closest VPN to you and connect there.

-Lastly, don’t forget to bookmark your router settings so you could easily access the VPN router settings anytime you need.
+Lastly, don't forget to bookmark your router settings so you can easily access the VPN router settings anytime you need.

 Do you value your privacy online?